Evaluating large language model-generated brain MRI protocols: performance of GPT4o, o3-mini, DeepSeek-R1 and Qwen2.5-72B

 To evaluate the potential of LLMs to generate sequence-level brain MRI protocols.

-A dataset of 150 brain MRI cases was derived from imaging request forms obtained from the local institution.
-For each case, a reference MRI protocol was established by two board-certified neuroradiologists, with discrepancies resolved through consensus.
-GPT-4o, o3-mini, DeepSeek-R1 and Qwen-2.5-72B were employed to generate brain MRI protocols based on the case descriptions.
-For each model, protocol generation was conducted under two conditions: 1) with additional in-context learning involving local standard protocols and sequence explanations (enhanced) and 2) without additional external information (base).
-Additionally, two radiology residents independently defined MRI protocols for a subsample of 50 cases.
-The frequencies of redundant sequences, total missing sequences, and missing critical sequences are reported.
-The sum of redundant and missing sequences (accuracy index) was defined as a comprehensive metric to evaluate LLM protocoling performance.
-Accuracy indices were compared between groups using paired t-tests, with false discovery rate correction applied to control for multiple testing.
+This retrospective study employed a dataset of 150 brain MRI cases derived from local imaging request forms.
+Reference protocols were established by two neuroradiologists.
+GPT-4o, o3-mini, DeepSeek-R1 and Qwen2.5-72B were employed to generate brain MRI protocols based on the case descriptions.
+Protocol generation was conducted (1) with additional in-context learning involving local standard protocols (enhanced) and (2) without additional information (base).
+Additionally, two radiology residents independently defined MRI protocols.
+The sum of redundant and missing sequences (accuracy index) was defined as performance metric.
+Accuracy indices were compared between groups using paired t -tests.

 Results